zarusz/Training_IoT/README.md

 #### 06_RemoteControl_JSON_App

+There is a test instance provisioned in Azure under http://iot-remotecontrol-2.azurewebsites.net This is a pretty standard ASP.NET app, so let's move on.

 #### 06_RemoteControl_JSON

-We will be [ArduinoJson](https://github.com/bblanchon/ArduinoJson) as the JSON serialization library.
+[ArduinoJson](https://github.com/bblanchon/ArduinoJson) is a popular JSON serialization library.
 This is how you find and install a library into your project from PlatformIO:

 1. Go [PlatformIO Libraries Registry](http://platformio.org/lib)
 2. Type `ArduinoJson` to find the library
 3. Open the library page and navigate to *Installation* tab
 4. Open the termminal (*PlatformIO > Terminal > Toggle*) and type:

 	```
 	platformio lib install 64
 	```

 	You will see something like this:
 	```
 	PS E:\dev\work\training_iot\06_RemoteControl_JSON_Device> platformio lib install 64